alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/intro.rst

 ABSTRACT
 --------

+To enable real-time remote operation of the RC car, the system translates joystick inputs into PWM (Pulse Width Modulation) signals that control the DC motors.
-The PWM parameters that control DC motors are stored in data struct, which then in turn is encapsulated for being ransmitted using ESP-NOW.

-For transmitting the parameters, the system employs ESP-NOW, a low-latency, connectionless communication protocol developed by Espressif, to facilitate wireless data exchange between the transmitter and receiver modules.
-Both devices are based on ESP32C3 microcontrollers and maintain a synchronized understanding of the data structure to ensure seamless communication.
+These PWM values are stored in a predefined data structure, which is then transmitted wirelessly using ESP-NOW — a low-latency, connectionless communication protocol developed by Espressif.
+Both the transmitter and receiver modules are based on ESP32-C3 microcontrollers.

-On the transmitter side, joystick input is continuously read and translated into control values.
-These values are then encapsulated into the predefined data structure and transmitted via ESP-NOW to the receiver.
+On the transmitter side, the joystick's X and Y coordinates are continuously monitored and converted into PWM parameters.
+These values are packed into the data structure and sent via ESP-NOW to the receiver.

-The receiver module listens for incoming ESP-NOW packets, de-encapsulates the joystick data, and converts the received values into PWM signals.
+The receiver module listens for incoming ESP-NOW packets, extracts the PWM control data, and applies it directly to the DC motors.
+This communication flow allows the RC car to respond instantly to user input, managing speed and direction without any physical connection between the devices.
-These signals are then used to control the speed and direction of the DC motors, enabling real-time remote operation of the vehicle.